rdamashek/Generativeprocess/README.md

 - HTTPS Transport back end: Use open SSL libraries
 - (Windows install) Configuring line ending conversionss: "Checkout windows style, commit unix style line endings".
 This is probably MacOS when installing on a Mac, Linux for linux.
 - (Windows install) Configuring the Terminal emulator: "Use windows console window".
 On Mac this is probably "Use macOS Terminal".
-- Default behaviour of Git pull: default, fast forward or merge.

-### If you do NOT have git installed
-- Install `git` from this link: https://git-scm.com/downloads
-	- If prompted for an editor, it doesn't matter for our purposes
-	- When asked about naming branches; select override and call it `main`
-	- When prompted about path dependencies select the option "Git from command line and also third party software"
-	- Bundled SSH
-	- Choosing HTTPS transport back end: Use open SSL libraries
-	- Configuring the line ending conversions: Checkout windows style, commit unix style line endings
-	- Configuring the Terminal emulator: Use windows console window
-	- Default behaviour of Git pull: default, fast forward or merge.
+- Default behaviour of Git pull: "default; fast forward or merge".
-	- Credential helper: Git credential manager core
+- Credential helper: "Git credential manager core"
-	- Enable file system caching: Yes
+- Enable file system caching: Yes.
-	- Enable symoblic links: No
+- Enable symoblic links: No.
-	- Experimental options: None
+- Experimental options: None.
-	- Install
+- Select install to finish the installation.

 %%
 - If you have a Mac with Homebrew installed you can type `brew install git` and it will get hold of what you need and run the installation.